revatait/angular_library/README.md

 This is another library app, in my year-long attempt to create my own personal (non-social)(but otherwise better)(and definitely prettier) version of Goodreads.
 (With just so much more care for UX.)
 The goal is to learn Angular a bit deeper as I go.
-See notes.txt for explanation of categories that doesn't belie the hours of research I've put into Library of Congress vs Dewey vs all the others I could find.
+See notes.txt for explanation of categories that belies the hours of research I've put into Library of Congress vs Dewey vs all the others I could find.
 See anki.txt for Angular vocabulary and concepts I want to understand and memorize.

 ToDo